Grant opportunity

 The programme supports activities related to Japanese studies and Japan-related collaboration in Indonesia and Timor-Leste.

 The Japan Foundation, Jakarta lists this opportunity for Nonprofit organisations, universities, cultural institutions, NGOs, NPOs, professionals, and experts, Arts, Humanities & Media, Indonesia and Timor-Leste.
-Applicants should use the official call page to confirm final requirements before submitting.

 Applicants may be nonprofit organisations such as universities, nonprofit cultural institutions, NGOs, NPOs, or professionals and experts located in Indonesia or Timor-Leste.